cmdr-nova/cmdr-nova.github.io/pages/log.md

 permalink: /pages/log/
 ---

+# # 7/28/24

+- today I added a License and Disclaimer page detailing what is acceptable use of this website, and what's not. this includes prohibiting the talentless from scraping my words and ata
+- added a privacy policy page in order to detail exactly what's collected, and what's not

 # # 7/27/24

 - today I took all the time I needed and added content pages for *every single link* that I had staged yesterday.
 Due to the fact that this is about 15 or so pages, I feel no need to list them all individually.
 But you *will* find that Nova Prime has zero dead links.